 Submandibular space infection is a rapidly spreading, bilateral, indurated cellulitis occurring in the suprahyoid soft tissues, the floor of the mouth, and both sublingual and submaxillary spaces without abscess formation.
 Although not a true abscess, it resembles one clinically and is treated similarly.

 The condition usually develops from an odontogenic infection, especially of the 2nd and 3rd mandibular molars.
 Contributing factors may include poor dental hygiene, tooth extractions, and trauma (eg, fractures of the mandible, lacerations of the floor of the mouth).

-Early manifestations are pain in any involved teeth, with severe, tender, localized submental and sublingual induration.
+Early manifestations of submandibular space infection are pain in any involved teeth, with severe, tender, localized submental and sublingual induration.
 Boardlike firmness of the floor of the mouth and brawny induration of the suprahyoid soft tissues may develop rapidly.
 Drooling, trismus, dysphagia, stridor caused by laryngeal edema, and elevation of the posterior tongue against the palate may be present.
 Fever, chills, and tachycardia are usually present as well.
 The condition can cause airway obstruction within hours and does so more often than do other neck infections.
-The overall mortality rate is about 0.3% (1 General reference Submandibular space infection is acute cellulitis of the soft tissues below the mouth.
+The overall mortality rate has been about 0.3% (1 General reference Submandibular space infection is acute cellulitis of the soft tissues below the mouth.
 Symptoms include pain, dysphagia, and potentially fatal airway obstruction.
 Diagnosis usually is clinical... read more ).